gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 To run the scripts, you must use AWS credentials that have permissions for S3.
 Store the credentials in `~/.aws/credentials` (`aws configure`).
 The `sdk` IAM user has the correct credentials to access the S3 bucket.

 # TeamCity

+While the scripts are agnostic as to where the artifacts are, it is a best practice to run them on the machine where TeamCity runs.

 The scripts are installed in the TeamCity server in `/home/seagate2/~/.local/bin/` which is part of `$PATH`.
 The right AWS credentials are installed on the machine.